JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 ### UtilityAIAngleToVector2SearchCriterion and UtilityAIAngleToVector3SearchCriterion

 The Vector2/3 angle search criterion can be used to score and filter based on the node minimum and maximum angle compared to the set `angle_to_direction_vector`.
-For Node2D this is the (1,0) vector and for Node3D the (0,0,-1) vector.
+For Node2D the search space direction is the (1,0) vector rotated by the global rotation amount, and for Node3D the node direction (`-global_transform.basis.z`).

 #### Properties